yaravind/old-gitbooks/README.md

 Functional Programming Notes
 =======

 This is a collection of my notes and references to articles and books on functional programming.
+Examples and links are specific to Scala most of the time.